fastlane/fastlane/fastlane/lib/fastlane/actions/docs/frame_screenshots.md

 ## Advanced Usage (optional)

-### Titles and Background
+### Text and Background

-With _frameit_ it's possible to add a custom background, title and text colors to your screenshots.
+With _frameit_ it's possible to add a custom background and text below or above the framed screenshots in fonts and colors you define.

 A working example can be found in the [fastlane examples](https://github.com/fastlane/examples/tree/master/MindNode/screenshots) project.